noct-lang/noct/spec/noct-spec.rst

 An enum is a user declared type, that contains a collection of values or tagged data.

-There are 2 possible enum subtypes:
+There are 3 possible enum subtypes:

 - Value enum
 - Adt enum
+- Inline enum

 .. code-block::